geerlingguy/ansible-role-kubernetes/README.md

 Whether to remove the taint that denies pods from being deployed to the Kubernetes master.
 If you have a single-node cluster, this should definitely be `True`.
 Otherwise, set to `False` if you want a dedicated Kubernetes master which doesn't run any other pods.

     kubernetes_enable_web_ui: false
+    kubernetes_web_ui_manifest_file: https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

-Whether to enable the Kubernetes web dashboard UI (only accessible on the master itself, or proxied).
+Whether to enable the Kubernetes web dashboard UI (only accessible on the master itself, or proxied), and the file containing the web dashboard UI manifest.

     kubernetes_pod_network_cidr: '10.244.0.0/16'
     kubernetes_apiserver_advertise_address: ''